AP source: Portland gets Women’s International Champions Cup

 The tournament, to be held Aug.
 18-21, will be the third WICC.
 Last year’s event was canceled because of the coronavirus outbreak.

 New York-based Relevent Sports Group, which puts on the International Champions Cup for men’s club teams each summer, added the women’s competition in 2018.
-The first two editions were held in Cary, North Carolina, and hosted by the North Carolina Courage.
+The 2019 edition was held in Cary, North Carolina, and hosted by the North Carolina Courage.
+The inaugural event was held in the Miami area.

 Relevent plans to add two additional teams to the women’s tournament next year and eight clubs in 2023.